-Before your first practice, spend 30 minutes a season practice plan.
+At the very beginning of the season, spend 30 minutes creating a season practice plan.
 Write down all the skill development goals you are trying to accomplish and how you will structure your practices over the course of a season.

 Here are some additional articles to help improve your coaching skills.
 Enjoy!

 - Top 10 Basketball Coaching Quotes of All Time (Infographic)

 - Game Planning for Success